mLewisLogic/despec/docs/system/validation-report.md

 ## Executive Summary

 Phase 0 critical infrastructure has been thoroughly validated through comprehensive testing, independent code reviews, and real multi-process stress testing.
-The implementation is production-ready for despec's target use case (local filesystem, solo/small team development) with documented limitations for network filesystems.
+The implementation is production-ready for xdd's target use case (local filesystem, solo/small team development) with documented limitations for network filesystems.

 ### Key Results